 Contractors responsible for preparing documents under CEQA and NEPA are required to comply with all State and Federal laws and regulations applicable to such services, including requirements relating to organizational conflicts of interest.
 Until such time as the FRA issues a policy, guidelines or regulations regarding organizational conflicts of interest for such services, the Authority will follow the guidance provided by the FTA, including the FTA's Best Practices Procurement Manual.
 Among other things, the FTA manual precludes any consulting firm that has or shares the responsibility for preparing an EIS or portions of an EIS, including a supplemental EIS, from having any financial or other interest in the outcome of the project that is the subject of the EIS, until after the EIS is complete.
 Accordingly, any Contractor that is responsible for preparing an EIS for a Project Section or portion of a Project Section will be precluded from joining a Construction Team or similar team for such Project Section(s) until after the Record of Decision has been issued.
-Further review may be necessary following the issuance of the applicable Record of Decision to determine if an Organizational Conflict of Interest exists including, but not limited to, a situation where the Contractor must provide additional consulting services for the Authority to defend litigation challenging the Record of Decision.
+Further review may be necessary following the issuance of the applicable Record of Decision to determine if an Organizational Conflict of Interest exists.

 Subcontractors to a CEQA/NEPA Contractor may request permission to be released from further CEQA/NEPA work to allow them to join Construction Teams or participate in other procurements for the Project Section(s) being analyzed in the CEQA/NEPA document.
 The Authority has no obligation to authorize a CEQA/NEPA subcontractor to participate on a Construction or other team or to agree to release the subcontractor from its responsibilities relating to the CEQA/NEPA document.
-The Authority's decision on the matter may be considered an exhaustion of administrative remedies and shall not be subject to an internal Authority appeal.
+The Authority's decision on the matter may" be considered an exhaustion of administrative remedies and shall not be subject to an internal Authority appeal.